open-metadata/OpenMetadata/docs/open-source-community/developer/build-code-run-tests.md

     * If ElasticSearch logs show `high disk watermark [90%] exceeded`, try changing Preferences -> Resources -> Disk Image Size to at least 16GB
   * `Public Key Retrieval is not allowed` - verify that the JDBC connect URL in `conf/openmetadata.yaml` is configured with the parameter `allowPublicKeyRetrieval=true`
   * Browser console shows javascript errors, try doing a [clean build](build-code-run-tests.md#building).
 Some npm packages may not have been built properly.

+## Linux Install Notes

+If you are installing docker for the first time on linux you may run into [a known issue](https://github.com/docker/compose-cli/issues/1820) with `docker compose`.
+To get around this follow [the workaround here](https://github.com/docker/compose-cli/issues/1820#issuecomment-864764001) issue to ensure that docker-compose v2 is installed as a plugin under `$HOME/.docker/cli-plugins`

+Also be sure to follow the [docker post install steps](https://docs.docker.com/engine/install/linux-postinstall/) so that you can run docker without `sudo`.

 ## Coding Style